Economic Neutral Position: How to best replicate not fully replicable liabilities: Numerical Analysis

 We now compare our perturbation results in the univariate case with numerical analysis.
+To this end we use numerical integration and sample the cumulative distribution function of the surplus around the $\alpha$-quantile of the surplus $S(\phi)$ in order to obtain the inverse.
 Figure \ref{fig:VaR_vs_phi} shows the function $\phi\mapsto \rho[S(\phi)]$ for the risk measures $\rho\in\{\VaR_\alpha, \ES_\alpha\}$ with the Solvency II risk tolerance $1\!-\!\alpha = 99.5\%$.
 The claim size $L$ is normally distributed such that $q = 1$.
 Log-normal volatility and skew of the asset $X$ are calibrated to typical values of a 30 year discount factor.
-It can be seen that the analytical expansion results (Theorem \ref{thm:PerturbVar} and Corollary \ref{cor:ES3rdOrdExpan1Dim}) approximate the numerical behavior quite well.
+It can be seen that the analytical expansion results for the log-normal asset volatility (Theorem \ref{thm:PerturbVar} and Corollary \ref{cor:ES3rdOrdExpan1Dim}) approximate the numerical behavior quite well.
 As predicted the risk minimal investment amount in $X$ is around $\phi^* \approx 0.85$ for $\rho = \VaR_\alpha$ and $\phi^* = 1$ for $\rho = \ES_\alpha$, respectively.

 Figure \ref{fig:VaRES_vs_phi_highAssetVol} displays the same situation as Figure \ref{fig:VaR_vs_phi}, but with a much more volatile asset (comparable to an emerging market single stock).
 For both risk measures the third and fourth order expansions based on normal asset volatility are less accurate than the expansions based on log-normal asset volatility.
 In the value-at-risk case the second order approximation still fits the overall shape quite well, whereas the third and fourth order expansion are more accurate for investment amounts $\phi$ not too far from $q$; the optimal investment $\phi^* \approx 0.9$ is higher than in the second order approximation due to the massive negative asset skew; in this setting $\phi^*$ is very close to the optimal investment in the third order approximation, whereas the fourth order correction of the optimal investment does not add precision if $\phi$ is away from $q$.
 In the expected shortfall case, the third order (log-normal volatility based) approximation produces the best fit for the risk profile, whereas the fourth-order approximation adds only little additional accuracy for $\phi$ not too far from $q$.
 These observations are consistent with the fact that the Gram-Charlier series are known to converge slowly, see e.g.~\cite{Milne}.